klalicki/BookStoreProject/README.md

 ## About the Project

 This project is a reading list app, that allows the user to search the Google Books API for books, then add them to a reading list.
+This was the final project for the CanCode Communities Javascript Frameworks (React) course.
+I was provided with a prebuilt backend, and was responsible for building the frontend from scratch with React & Typescript.

 ### Features: